Eric Wainaina (musician): Rising popularity

 2009 proved to be a very fruitful year for Eric.
 He composed the music for the film, from a whisper, which won the Best Director, Best Screenplay, Best Picture, Best Original Soundtrack and AMAA Achievement in Editing awards, in the African movie 2009 awards.

 Eric was also commissioned in 2010 to write the UN-MDG anthem to be performed at the closing ceremony of the Fifa world cup in South Africa to be performed alongside Jimmy Dludlu, Baaba Maal and Angelique Kidjo.

 In 2013 Eric was designated a National UN Goodwill Ambassador for the United Nations Environmental Program (UNEP) alongside fellow Kenyan singer Suzanna Owiyo.

 Eric Wainaina performed during Mata Amritanandamayi's 60th Birthday Celebrations at Amritapuri, Kerala, India on 26 September 2013.

 Personal life

 Wainaina married his fiancée of five years, Sheba Hirst, on 29 February 2008.
-They have two daughters, Seben, born in April 2006 and Neo born in October 2009.
+They have two children, Seben, born in April 2006 and Neo born in October 2009.